elsabbagh-n/AutoReactSelfOpt_HFNMR/README.md

     _HFC_interface/matlab_scripts

-[Bried description of the scripts]
+we provide the Matlab scripts that allowed the automatic control of the high-field spectrometer, through WLAN, in our autonomous self-optimization platform.

 Using our HFC interface to control the high-field NMR spectrometer, instruction text files have to be exchanged between the interface on MATLAB and IconNMR/TopSpin on the spectrometer's computer.